vygr/ChrysaLisp/docs/MACROS.md

 ```

 This replaces your use of `(when ...)` with either an `(if ..)` or `(cond ...)`
-primative.
+primitive.
 Thus providing you with a nicer syntax to express your intent.

 ## Macros can do complex substitution